nsm4421/playground/README.md

     alter table public.feeds enable row level security;

-    create policy "permit select for all authenticated" on public.feeds for select to authenticated using (true);
+    create policy "permit select for all"
+    on accounts for select
+    to authenticated
+    using (true);

+    create policy "can create own account"
+    on accounts for insert
+    to authenticated
-    create policy "permit insert own data" on public.feeds for insert to authenticated with check (auth.uid() = created_by);
+    with check (auth.uid() = id);

+    create policy "can modify own account"
+    on accounts for update
+    to authenticated
-    create policy "permit update own data" on public.feeds for update to authenticated with check (auth.uid() = created_by);
+    with check (auth.uid() = id);

-    create policy "permit delete own data" on public.feeds for delete to authenticated USING (auth.uid() = created_by);
+    create policy "can delete own account"
+    on accounts for delete
+    to authenticated
+    using (auth.uid() = id);

 ## Comment